 Thus, if you are feeling like an object rather than a person, it is time to start taking care of you for you.
 You can soak in the bathtub, get a massage, go to the spa, anything that makes you feel pampered!
 This will go far for your own self-esteem.
 This is ALL for you!

 You stated that you do not want to lose your house or break up your family and that you don’t know what else to do rather than wait for him to realize it is over.
 I’m wondering why you are giving him power over your life.
 What is your happiness worth to you?
 Would you prefer to stay in the house with him, or be happy living somewhere else?
 Is your family healthy and whole?
 Probably not, it is more than likely already broken (hurt) due to the current stresses.
-By staying with your husband what are you offering your children?
+What do you have to offer your children by staying with your husband?
 What would you be teaching your children if you left?
 What would you be teaching them if you stayed?

 There is no right answer; the trick is for you to make a decision one way or another.
 ONLY you know what is acceptable and not acceptable to you.